 My new friend, Jessica, wanted to go to a Gypsy camp and have our fortunes read.
 I agreed, largely because I wanted Jessica to transform beyond just a friend, so I’d pretty much do anything she’d want us to do, other than genitalia piercings.
 None of that for me.

 The Gypsy camp was located on a farm just outside of town.
 Tents, buses, pickup trucks, and minivans littered the fields.
 Jessica seemed to know where she was going as she led us to a tent with a gold moon painted on it.
 She stepped inside, and I followed.
-An ancient woman, with gray hair down to her hips and a toothless grin, sat in a well worn leather chair.
+An ancient woman, with gray hair down to her hips and a toothless grin, sat in a well-worn leather chair.
 A coal fire burned on a round platform in the center of the tent.
-Animal skulls were hung about strategically.
-The old hag tossed some sickly sweet incense into the fire, and a hazy, bluish smoke filled the tent.
+Animal skulls hung about strategically.
+The old hag tossed some sickly-sweet incense into the fire, and a hazy, bluish smoke filled the tent.